microsoft/typescript-styled-plugin/README.md

 "ignore" | "warning" | "error"
 ```

 Do not use empty rulesets.
-Default is `"warning"`.
+Default is `"ignore"`.

 #### importStatement
 ```